esp-rs/book/src/installation/index.md

 ## RISC-V targets

 The `RISC-V` architecture has support in the mainline Rust compiler so, the setup is relatively simple.
-There are two way of proceeding with the installation:
+There are two ways of proceeding with the installation:
 - Using [`espup`, a tool that will be covered later]
 - Using the official Rust tools